CABS72030202/GEI1072_Projet_session/README.md

 # GEI1072_Projet_session
 Collaborative project for GEI1072 - Engineering Problem Solving in C, Winter 2024.
-Develops a program to simplify logical expressions using truth tables or Boolean equations.
+A program enabling manipulation and simplification of Boolean equations up to 4 variables based on a truth table, a user-input Boolean expression, or one stored in a text file.